LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### non_repairable_duration (Sites file)

 **Description:** This is a propagating parameter that can be set at multiple levels of granularity.
 See [duration](#duration-propagating-parameter) for more details on what this parameter represents.
-In this file, this is a single numeric value in days, representing the maximum duration of the non-repairable emissions at the given site.
+In this file, this is a single numeric value, representing the maximum emissions duration in days for non-repairable emissions.

 This parameter can also be set in the following files: